 - Copper: Highly bendable.

-Materials that are more difficult (though not impossible) to bend include aluminum 6061, titanium, brass, and bronze.
+Materials that are more difficult (though not impossible) to bend include aluminum 6061, carbon steel, titanium, brass, and bronze.
 Stainless steel can be bent, with the 300 series being more ductile than others.

 The direction sheet metal grain — the direction in which the tiny crystals of the metal are elongated due to the original rolling of the sheet — affects how it bends.